urosevic/youtube-channel/readme.txt

 = How I can add pagination (to Dynamic Wall view)? =

-YouTube Channel does not support pagination.
+My YouTube Channel does not support pagination.

 = How to reduce the size thumbnail Play button or remove it? =